scottspace/scottspace.github.io/_posts/1994-10-01-ibm-webexplorer.md

 thumb: /img/webexplorer.gif
 ---

-__Ed: This is a reproduction of an article from 1994, for when I want to walk down memory lane.
-I love how he mentions NASA, which is where I apend my time in 2019.__
+__This is a reproduction of an article from 1994, for when I want to walk down memory lane.
+I love how he mentions NASA, which is where I spend my time in 2019.__

 The [IBM WebExplorer](https://wikivisually.com/wiki/IBM_WebExplorer)
 began in June of 1994 when the World-Wide Web was beginning to gain mass appeal.
 IBM was developing OS/2 Warp and